innorev14/houseoftoday/README.md

     - feat: Add(Change) the API serializers.py - ProductSerializer // Add the 'review' field

 - 19.07.22
-    - feat: Add the StoreHome API(combine the multiple serializer) in api_views.py-StoreHomeView
+    - feat: Add the StoreHome API(combine the multiple serializer in views.py) in api_views.py-StoreHomeView
     - fix: Add the admin.py-ProductAdmin-'discount_rate' field, settings.py-'rest_framework_swagger' annotate use.
+    - feat: Add the RankingView API(combine the multiple serializer in views.py) in api_views.py-RankingView